AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Connecting and starting
 -----------------------
-Currently jupyterhub is available only within Aalto networks, at https://jupyter.triton.aalto.fi.
+Currently jupyterHub is available only within Aalto networks, at https://jupyter.triton.aalto.fi.
 If you are not within the Aalto networks (aalto open is not), either connect to the VPN set up the :ref:`proxy as described in the section below <jupyter-proxy-setup>`.